hagbarddenstore/website/content/pages/about-me.md

 So, back to the drawing board and time to find another job.
 Which roughly took about 3 monts...

-### 2011 -
+### 2011 - 2015

-...and then I started my current job as a developer at Bosbec AB.
+...and then I started working as a developer at Bosbec AB.

+After almost 4 years I decided it was time to do something new...

+### 2015 -

+...so I talked to a guy on IRC.
+He mentioned that Detectify was looking for another developer to join their crew of three developers.
+He liked the fact that I had previous experience with Golang, so we talked for a while, then scheduled a meeting in Stockholm at their office for a couple of interviews and the rest is history.

+So, I'm currently working at Detectify as a Software architect/Sysop/Developer.

 __More to come...__